Remembrances

 The second was in the Charlestown Navy Yard amid the seagulls the day after the Boston Marathon bombings.
 My husband, two year old son (also a Jack) and myself had been within blocks of the bombing.
 Jack was the one who spotted the hawk, and I told him it was grandpa making sure we were okay.
 And the third was on Cape Cod after what had been a spectacular day with my husband and two young boys – at a moment where I was thinking how truly blessed I am.
 These sightings, in addition to feeling downright mystical, have brought me great comfort.”

-This video highlights Jack McCarthy’s memorial service at Evergreen UU in Marysville, WA on February 16th, 2013.
+This video highlights Jack McCarthy’s memorial service at Evergreen UU in Marysville, WA, on February 16, 2013.

 Remembering Jack McCarthy